 With the right understanding and data about your system, you’re now ready to optimize it, i.e. maximize the overall system output and/ or minimize the required inputs.
 Some concepts covered include refactoring, diminishing returns of improvements, removing friction from the system (via SOPs/ automation), building resilience and your ability to recover from (inevitable) system failures.
 There’s a need to balance your efforts so you use your resources wisely, avoid unnecessary measures, and can manage the systainable cycles of expansion-maintenance-consolidation.

 In the book, Kaufman explains more than 200 business concepts (including brief definitions and examples), in short segments averaging 2 pages each.
 This summary provides a quick overview of the various components.
 Kaufman recommends that you zoom in on the parts that’re most relevant for you, apply them, and revisit the book regularly as a reference material.
-If you like the brief overview in this article, do get the book for the full details, get our full book summary bundle for a one-glance outline of the key ideas and tips, and/or refer to https://personalmba.com/ for more resources and recommended reading.
+If you like the brief overview in this article, you can purchase the book here for the full details, visit www.joshkaufman.net, or refer to personalmba.com for more resources and recommended reading.

 Click here to download The Personal MBA book summary and infographic